 How the traditional television media program for their audiences and the competition they face for audience.

 Professor Rodger Smith is a professor of Communication at George Mason University.
-He is currently teaching COMM 359 Media Management, COMM 148 Radio Workshop 1, COMM 354 Radio Production, COMM 348 Radio Workshop 2 and COMM 372 Sports and the Media.
+He is currently teaching COMM 359 Media Management, COMM 148 Radio Workshop I, COMM 303 Writing Across the Media, COMM 354 Radio Production, COMM 348 Radio Workshop II and COMM 372 Sports and the Media.

 Professor Smith is the director of the WGMU Summer Radio Camp, geared for middle and high school students who have an interest in radio.
-The radio camp consists of two one-week sessions in July during which students learn basic radio skills like writing and producing commercial and news items as well as delivering on-air breaks.
-They also get to tour a local commercial radio station (WTOP or WTEM).
+The radio camp consists of two one-week sessions in July during which students learn basic radio skills in writing and producing commercial and news items as well as delivering on-air breaks.
+They also get to tour a local commercial radio station.
 Read this article for more information.

 Professor Smith and his wife Martha reside in Stephens City, VA.

 COMM 303 - Writing Across the Media

 COMM 348 - Radio Workshop II